-- 4.1.1 CPD course providers are to ensure that CPD trainers engaged by them fulfil the following eligibility criteria.
-All applications for approval as a CPD course trainer shall be submitted together with the CPD course via My CPD Portal (As according to guidelines 5.3).
-The application shall be accompanied by all relevant and supporting documents stipulated by CEA in para 4.1.2.
-CEA will assess whether the trainers are qualified to teach the course when the CPD course provider submits the course for CEA's approval via My CPD Portal. - 4.1.2 All CPD trainers must: - Have at least five years of instructional experience in conducting similar activities or have at least five years of working experience as practitioners in the real estate agency industry within the last 10 years; - (ii) Attain full WSQ Advanced Certificate in Training and Assessment (ACTA) or WSQ Advanced Certificate in Learning and Performance (ACLP).
+- (i) CPD course providers are to ensure that CPD trainers engaged by them fulfil the eligibility criteria (in para 5.1.2).
+All applications for approval as a CPD course trainer must be submitted together with the CPD course via My CPD Portal (as per to guidelines 4.3 (Table 1).
+The application (Form B: CPD Course Trainer Form) shall be accompanied by all relevant and supporting documents stipulated by CEA in para 5.1.2.
+CEA will assess whether the trainers are qualified to teach the course when the CPD course provider submits the course for CEA's approval via My CPD Portal. - (ii) All CPD trainers must: - a) Have at least five years of instructional experience in conducting similar activities or have at least five years of working experience as practitioners in the real estate agency industry within the last 10 years; and - b) Attain full WSQ Advanced Certificate in Training and Assessment (ACTA) or WSQ Advanced Certificate in Learning and Performance (ACLP) or WSQ Diploma in Design and Development of Learning for Performance (DDDLP). - c) Fulfil good character/professional standing criteria.